Q. Who are the principal and assistant principal of Seton Catholic Prep?

-- MBSDirect.net starting July 1.
+- MBSDirect.net starting in July.

-Seton’s Official Booklist for the school year, including new titles, is available on July 1 via MBSDirect.net, and summer school textbook information is available in May.
+Seton’s Official Booklist for the school year, including new titles, is available in July via MBSDirect.net, and summer school textbook information is available in May.
 More details come via summer emails, as well as on Seton’s website.
 At the end of each school year, in cooperation with MBS Direct, Seton offers a way for you to sell your textbooks back to MBS.

 Q. How many clubs/organizations and sports does Seton Catholic Prep offer?